caio/foca/README.md

 Unless explicitly stated otherwise, all work is subject to the terms of the Mozilla Public License, version 2.0.

-Files inside the `ensure_no_std_alloc/` directory are under the MIT license, as their original.

 Files inside the `examples/` directory are dedicated to the Public Domain.